trinodb/trino/README.md

 ## What is this repo all about?

-It is a continues fork of Trino OSS that is used to based all Starburst proprietary software.
+It is a continues fork of Trino OSS that is used as a base for Starburst products (SEP and Galaxy).
-This is project is updated with changes from OSS Trino in continues manner so all changes in Trino lands in this repo eventually.
-That way we maintain relationship with Trino codebase in order to avoid the hard fork.
+This is project is updated with changes from OSS Trino in continuous manner so all changes in Trino land in this repo eventually.
+This way we maintain relationship with Trino codebase in order to avoid a hard fork.

 This is described in greater detail in
 [“Starburst Trino Fork improvements” document](https://docs.google.com/document/d/1ZovT1xEpsud7yuX_R16uf9E9suKpUTFe2dTaverZQjg).

 ## Development

-This is crucial repository for the company and so we need to be more strict about things we merge here.
-Especially one needs to consider that changes needs to be continues fork friendly.
+This repository is crucial for the company, so we need to be strict about things we merge here.
+In particular, all changes need to be beneficial to Galaxy and SEP products and also implemented in continuous-fork-friendly manner.

 ### How to build this project?